-HSE reg.
-013 Safety Data Sheets
+HSE req.
+014 Safety Data Sheets

-- 1) SDS shall be available for all chemical products used - 2) SDS shall be well organised, indexed, updated, and made easily accessible for the user - 3) SDS shall be available at the storage point - 4) Vessels: SDS shall be available in English and should be available in the local language.
-Onshore sites: SDS shall be available in the local language - 5) SDS may be in electronic version
+- 1) SDS shall be available for all chemical products used - 2) SDS shall be well organised, indexed, and updated - 3) SDS should be in electronic version and easily accessible for the user on mobile, tablet, or PC.
+If not provided electronically, paper versions of the SDS shall be available at the storage point - 4) Vessels: SDS shall be available in English and may be available in the local language.
+Onshore sites: SDS shall be available in the local language